 I was fascinated to read in the chapter “Star Crazy” of 2010 Packing for Mars (review) a lengthy discussion of how even up the ’60s there were serious concerns—like in Smith’s story—about whether astronauts could remain sane in space rather than suicidal, and this was not fringe speculation but mainstream & reasonable extrapolation from disturbing datapoints in aviation about the break-off phenomenon in airplane pilots at high altitude:

 There was a great deal of conjecture at the time—both at the Soviet space agency and at NASA—about the unique psychological consequences of breaching the cosmos.
-Would hurtling intothe black, as pilots used to call it, blow the astronaut’s mind?
-Hear the ominous words of psychiatrist Eugene Brody, speaking at the 1959 Symposium on Space Psychiatry:Separation from the earth with all of its unconscious symbolic significance for man,…might in theory at least be expected…to produce—even in a well-selected and trained pilot—something akin to the panic of schizophrenia.
+Would hurtling into “the black”, as pilots used to call it, blow the astronaut’s mind?
+Hear the ominous words of psychiatrist Eugene Brody, speaking at the 1959 Symposium on Space Psychiatry: “Separation from the earth with all of its unconscious symbolic significance for man,…might in theory at least be expected…to produce—even in a well-selected and trained pilot—something akin to the panic of schizophrenia.”

 There was worry that Gagarin might come unhinged and sabotage the history-making mission.
 It was enough of a worry that the powers-that-be locked the manual controls of the Vostok capsule before liftoff.
 What if something went awry and communications went dead and Pilot-Cosmonaut #1 needed to take control of the capsule?
 His superiors had thought about that too, and seemingly turned to game show hosts for advice.
 Gagarin was given a sealed envelope containing the secret combination to unlock the controls.

 The concerns were not altogether fatuous.
-In a study published in the April 1957 issue of Aviation Medicine , 35% of 137 pilots interviewed reported having experienced a strange feeling of detachment from Earth while flying at high altitudes, almost always during a solo flight.I feel like I have broken the bonds from the terrestrial sphere, said one pilot.
+In a study published in the April 1957 issue of Aviation Medicine , 35% of 137 pilots interviewed reported having experienced a strange feeling of detachment from Earth while flying at high altitudes, almost always during a solo flight.
+“I feel like I have broken the bonds from the terrestrial sphere”, said one pilot.

-The phenomenon was pervasive enough for psychologists to give it a name: thebreakaway effect.
+The phenomenon was pervasive enough for psychologists to give it a name: the “breakaway effect”.
 For a majority of these pilots, the feeling wasn’t one of panic, but of euphoria.
-Only 18 of the 137 characterized their feelings as fear or anxiety.It seems so peaceful, it seems like you are in another world.I feel like a giant.A king, said another.
+Only 18 of the 137 characterized their feelings as fear or anxiety.
+“It seems so peaceful, it seems like you are in another world.”
+“I feel like a giant.”
+“A king”, said another.
 Three commented that they felt nearer to God.
-A pilot named Mal Ross, who set a series of altitude records in experimental aircraft in the late 1950s, twice reported an eeriefeeling of exultation, of wanting to fly on and on.
+A pilot named Mal Ross, who set a series of altitude records in experimental aircraft in the late 1950s, twice reported an eerie “feeling of exultation, of wanting to fly on and on.”

-Simons compared the breakaway phenomenon tothe deadly raptures of the deep.Rapture of the deepis a medical condition—a feeling of calm and invulnerability that can steal over a diver, usually at depths below 100 feet.
+Simons compared the breakaway phenomenon to “the deadly raptures of the deep.”
+“Rapture of the deep” is a medical condition—a feeling of calm and invulnerability that can steal over a diver, usually at depths below 100 feet.
 It is more prosaically known as nitrogen narcosis, or as the Martini Effect (one drink for every 33 feet below 65 feet).
-Simons speculated that one day soon aerospace physicians would be talking about a conditionknown as the deadly rapture of space.
+Simons speculated that one day soon aerospace physicians would be talking about a condition “known as the deadly rapture of space.”

 2010, continued, on the overview effect:

-He was right, though NASA preferred the less flowery termspace euphoria.Some NASA shrinks, wrote astronaut Gene Cernan in his memoir,had warned that when I looked down and saw the Earth speeding past so far below, I might be swamped by space euphoria.[see also theoverview effect] Cernan would soon be undertaking a spacewalk—history’s third—during Gemini IX.
-The psychologists were nervous because the first two spacewalkers had expressed not only an odd euphoria but a worrisome disinclination to go back inside the capsule.I felt excellent and in a cheerful mood and reluctant to leave free space, wrote Alexei Leonov, the first human to, in 1965, float freely in the vacuum of space, attached to his Voskhod capsule by an air hose.As for the so-called psychological barrier that was supposed to be insurmountable by man preparing to confront the cosmic abyss alone, I not only did not sense any barrier, but even forgot that there could be one.
+He was right, though NASA preferred the less flowery term “space euphoria.”
+“Some NASA shrinks”, wrote astronaut Gene Cernan in his memoir, “had warned that when I looked down and saw the Earth speeding past so far below, I might be swamped by space euphoria.” [see also the “overview effect”] Cernan would soon be undertaking a spacewalk—history’s third—during Gemini IX.
+The psychologists were nervous because the first two spacewalkers had expressed not only an odd euphoria but a worrisome disinclination to go back inside the capsule.
+“I felt excellent and in a cheerful mood and reluctant to leave free space”, wrote Alexei Leonov, the first human to, in 1965, float freely in the vacuum of space, attached to his Voskhod capsule by an air hose.
+“As for the so-called psychological barrier that was supposed to be insurmountable by man preparing to confront the cosmic abyss alone, I not only did not sense any barrier, but even forgot that there could be one.”

-Four minutes into NASA’s first spacewalk, Gemini IV astronaut Ed White gushed that he felt “like a million dollars.He struggled to find the words for it.I’ve…it’s just tremendous.There are moments when the mission transcript reads like the transcript of a 1970s encounter group.
+Four minutes into NASA’s first spacewalk, Gemini IV astronaut Ed White gushed that he felt “like a million dollars.”
+He struggled to find the words for it.
+“I’ve…it’s just tremendous.”
+There are moments when the mission transcript reads like the transcript of a 1970s encounter group.
 Here are White and his commander, James McDivitt, a couple of Air Force guys, after it’s over: